flanksource/canary-checker/docs/dev-guide.md

 The above command will also start the canary-dashboard on `0.0.0.0:8080`.

-Now you can deploy the canary-checks in any namespace of the cluster and they'll be reconciled by the operator  .
+Now you can deploy the canary-checks in any namespace of the cluster and they'll be reconciled by the operator.

-You can test if your operator is working correctly by deploying a sample Canary by running the command given below:
+You can test if your operator is working correctly by deploying a sample Canary (by `kubectl` applying the following template):

 ```yaml
 cat <<EOF | kubectl apply -f -